skates17/UVM-Scrummaster/README.md

 ## Overview

-This PHP Starter demonstrates a simple, reusable PHP web application with MySQL Support.
+This PHP example app demonstrates a simple, reusable PHP web application with MySQL Support.
 The app uses a database to store simple TODO items, and has a page that displays the current weather conditions for a given zip code.

 This code assumes it is deployed to Bluemix, and that services for MySQL (ClearDB or the Experimental MySQL) and Weather Insights have already been provisioned for the app.
+If you deployed this app to your Bluemix and GitHub space with the Deploy to Bluemix Toochain button the necessary deployment pipeline will take care of service creation for you.

+If you just forked this project from GitHub, you will need to make sure that the services for MySQL and Weather Insights are created before you push the code to Bluemix.

 ## Deployment Options